 Semper Fido is a non-profit organization that evaluates, tests, trains, qualifies and assists working therapy dogs to provide loving, nurturing, and empathic, trained working dogs for returning wounded warriors faced with Post Traumatic Stress Disorder.

 The latest program implemented is PAIRING WARRIORS FOR LIFE.
-A rescue dog from a shelter or the warrior’s own personal dog, if deemed appropriate in temperament, demeanor and size, will be evaluated, enter BOOT CAMP, and be trained specific commands for specific needs of a wounded warrior with PTSD.
+A rescue dog from a shelter, if deemed appropriate in temperament, demeanor and size, will be evaluated, enter BOOT CAMP, and be trained specific commands for specific needs of a wounded warrior with PTSD.

-Once trained, these Semper Fido PTSD Working Support Dogs have the ability to decrease isolation of the veteran, decrease the need for many medications, decrease anxiety and panic attacks when in crowded public places, awaken them from nightmares and flashbacks, and simply “have their backs”.
+Once trained, these Semper Fido PTSD Service Dogs have the ability to decrease isolation of the veteran, decrease the need for many medications, decrease anxiety and panic attacks when in crowded public places, awaken them from nightmares and flashbacks, and simply “have their backs”.

 This extensive and costly training is at no charge to the warrior and his dog, with training lasting 6-9 months at the least.
 Once training is completed and the American Kennel Club’s Canine Good Citizenship classification is awarded to the team, and after intensive training to meet the specific needs of the specific warrior, the dog will be eligible for service dog designation, according to the American Disabilities Act.